-From there it's a race against time to get to the hull of the ship before they drown or the ship sinks.
-Hackman and Borgnine battle for leadership as they drag everyone through fire, dead bodies and endless amounts of water.
-They, of course, lose some members along the way, the most memorable being Shelley Winters as the overweight grandmother who can't swim.
+From there it's a race against time to get to the hull of the ship before they drown, get trapped by debris or the ship sinks.
+Hackman (playing a preacher) and Borgnine (playing a cop) battle for leadership as they drag everyone through fire, dead bodies and endless amounts of water.
+This had to be a nightmare to shoot.
+They, of course, lose some members along the way - it is a disaster after all - the most memorable being Shelley Winters, who pulls the heartstrings and makes the most of her life and death situations.
 The effects may have been great at the time, but pale by comparison to today's efforts and border on cheesy in some instances.
-The acting is also hit and miss, but there's just something about the constantly rushing water that makes this film a nail-biter.
+The acting is also hit and miss (Pamela Sue Martin and Eric Shea are clearly meant for TV) and the dialogue sounds like it was written for a soap opera, but there's just something about the constantly rushing water and the fact that the ship IS sinking that makes this film a nail-biter.
 Hackman is the main standout as the preacher trying to keep his new flock alive.
-THE TOWERING INFERNO is a better example of the genre, but this film will still get your heart pumping, even while you're trying not to laugh at the wackiness of the situation.
+While he's onscreen the film has an undeniable energy the other actors just can't match. is a better example of the all-star case/big disaster genre, but this film will still get your heart pumping, even while you're trying not to laugh at the wackiness of the dialogue.
 Yet another reason to avoid cruise ships.